By Victor Thorn

-Few of them, however, are focusing on the possible culprit, Cass R. Sunstein, Barack Obama’s longtime friend and colleague from The University of Chicago Law School, as well as his former regulations czar.
-As the co-author of a book entitled Nudge, Sunstein advocated “nudging the behavior of associates in a particular direction.”
+Few of them, however, are focusing on the possible culprit, Cass R. Sunstein, Barack Hussein Obama’s longtime friend and colleague from the University of Chicago Law School, as well as his former regulations czar.
+As the co-author of an April 8, 2008 book entitled Nudge: Improving Decisions About Health, Wealth, and Happiness, Sunstein advocated “nudging the behavior of associates in a particular direction.”

-Rather than smoking gun written memos or direct orders that corroded the president’s plausible deniability, Sunstein said on November 7, 2007: “It’s a very firm part of human nature that if you surround yourself with like-minded people, you’ll end up thinking more extreme versions of what you thought before.”
+Rather than smoking gun written memos or direct orders that corroded the president’s plausible deniability, Sunstein said in November, 2007: “It’s a very firm part of human nature that if you surround yourself with like-minded people, you’ll end up thinking more extreme versions of what you thought before.”
 In essence, Sunstein viewed those in the government’s machinery as little more than lab rats that could be urged into following certain paths if the appropriate prompts were provided.

 So, on October 25, 2010, when Obama said on Mexico’s Univision “we’re gonna punish our enemies and we’re gonna reward our friends who stand with us on issues that are important to us,” it’s not surprising that the IRS “nudged” tea party groups—through mountains of Sunstein-like regulatory paperwork—into stifling inactivity.